Modeling and mitigating human annotation errors to design efficient stream processing systems with human-in-the-loop machine learning: Introduction

-\paragraph{Human challenges in hybrid stream processing} Human factors in the annotation process affect the quality of the annotations for hybrid stream processing systems.
-The systems that rely on some form of crowdsourcing are affected by cognitive properties of human annotators, including attentional heuristics (e.g., the fit with prior experience, the associated positive or negative affect) and vigilance (the inability to sustain high attention over time) \citep{burghardt_quantifying_2018}.
-High mental workload (e.g., demands on inference and decision making) causes a deterioration in annotation quality, known as annotator burnout \citep{marshall_experiences_2013}, which can cause increased fatigue and reduced motivation to maintain accuracy.
-To prevent annotator burnout, one can cap the maximum number of annotation tasks per unit of time that the annotator must perform, which can reduce workload \citep{purohit_ranking_2018}.
+\paragraph{Human challenges in hybrid stream processing} Human factors in the annotation process affect the quality of annotations for hybrid stream processing systems.
+Systems that rely on some form of crowdsourcing are affected by cognitive properties of human annotators, including their attentional heuristics (e.g., the fit with prior experience, the associated positive or negative affect) and vigilance (the ability to sustain high attention over time) \citep{burghardt_quantifying_2018}.
+High mental workload (e.g., demands on inference and decision making) causes a deterioration in annotation quality, known as \emph{annotator burnout} \citep{marshall_experiences_2013}, which can cause increased fatigue and reduced motivation to maintain accuracy.
+To prevent annotator burnout, one may cap the maximum number of annotation tasks per unit of time that the annotator must perform, which can reduce workload \citep{purohit_ranking_2018}.
 Nevertheless, human error persists in the execution of annotation tasks.

 Psychologists distinguish between two types of human error: mistakes and slips \citep{reason_human_2000}.
-Mistakes are errors due to incorrect or incomplete knowledge \citep{reason_human_2000}.
-In the annotation task context this corresponds to annotators who have not yet grasped the concept to be annotated, or who are annotating new instances for which they have not yet acquired a correct representation.
-Slips are errors in the presence of correct and complete knowledge \citep{reason_human_2000, norman1981categorization}, i.e., annotator knowledge is correct but idiosyncrasies in the activation of this knowledge modifies accessibility, resulting in an incorrect assignment.
-Persistent Slips after a large number of examples may result from a vigilance decrements in the underlying attentional processes \citep{wiener_application_1987}.
+Mistakes result from incorrect or incomplete knowledge \citep{reason_human_2000}.
+In the annotation task context, this corresponds to annotators who have not yet grasped the concept to be annotated or who are annotating new instances for which they have not yet acquired a correct representation.
+Slips are errors in the presence of correct and complete knowledge \citep{reason_human_2000, norman1981categorization}, i.e., annotator knowledge is correct, but idiosyncrasies in the activation of this knowledge modify accessibility, resulting in an incorrect annotation assignment.
+Persistent slips after a large number of examples may result from vigilance decrements in underlying attentional processes \citep{wiener_application_1987}.
 The classic serial position effect \citep{murdock1962serial} supports this distinction between knowledge-based mechanisms and attentional processes, in which early items are properly encoded and hence remembered while later items are only stored temporarily and subject to decay.
-Item order matters, particularly when the content to be acquired changes over time \citep{jacoby_proactive_2001}, as explained above under the data challenges.
+Item order matters, particularly when the content to be acquired changes over time \citep{jacoby_proactive_2001}, as explained above under data challenges.